Bulldust: Driving

 When driving, bulldust billows up into a cloud behind a car and can have a range of effects on a car and a person's ability to drive, depending on the intensity of the dust.
 As bulldust is a fine and powdery substance, it can cause difficulties in keeping control of the vehicle and can cause skidding, which can lead to accidents.
 The fine dust can also damage a car's engine, especially through the engine's air intake system.
 A cloud of bulldust can impair a driver's vision and conceal road hazards such as potholes, animals, trees and other vehicles.
 The effects of driving through bulldust can include a burst tyre, getting bogged, a bent rim or suspension damage.
 In wet conditions, bulldust becomes compact and causes the surface to be slippery and slimy, which can be dangerous.

 Prevention

 Controlling bulldust is not possible, but its effect on drivers and their ability to drive can be mitigated.
-There are prevention measures that can be undertaken to protect a car and a person's health and safety:
+The following are prevention measures that can be undertaken to protect a car and a person's health and safety: